For Investment Advisers and Broker-Dealers: SEC & State Actions

 In a similar due diligence failure, Stanley S. Bae was barred from the industry by the SEC for fraud, because he represented to clients that an investment in a private fund was safe and profitable.
 In reality, the private fund was struggling financially and unlikely to make any money.
 Although the administrative order is a little fuzzy on the details, Bae had some idea that the private fund was in trouble since he had spoken to its principals.
 He didn’t share any of the bad news with his clients.
 The SEC found that Bae had violated his fiduciary duties by failing “to use reasonable care to avoid misleading his clients and to provide them with full and fair disclosure of all material facts.”
 Bae was also fined $35,000.
 Investment advisers cannot turn a blind eye to material information regarding investments they recommend.
 Contributed by Jaqueline M. Hummel, Partner and Managing Director and Rochelle A. Truzzi, Senior Compliance Consultant.

-When Absolute Power Corrupts Absolutely: For seven years, Richard Driver was able to steal $6 million from his firm, M&R Capital Management, and its clients, to fund his lavish lifestyle.
-Driver was a co-founder of the firm and its Chief Operating Officer (COO) and was responsible for managing the firm’s revenues and expenses, including payroll and client billing.
+When Absolute Power Corrupts Absolutely: For seven years, Richard Diver was able to steal $6 million from his firm, M&R Capital Management, and its clients, to fund his lavish lifestyle.
+Diver was a co-founder of the firm and its Chief Operating Officer (COO) and was responsible for managing the firm’s revenues and expenses, including payroll and client billing.
 He used his position to inflate his salary and by overbilling clients.
-It took a phone call from a client asking about overbilling in 2018 for the firm’s CEO to finally confront Driver, who confessed.
+It took a phone call from a client asking about overbilling in 2018 for the firm’s CEO to finally confront Diver, who confessed.
 The SEC investigated and referred the case to the U.S. Attorney for the Southern District of New York, which filed criminal charges against Diver and arrested him for embezzlement.

 The big takeaways from this case?
 First, when the CCO is wearing too many hats, the compliance program will suffer.
 There is no way a CEO who is also acting as CIO has time to perform routine testing and monitoring, too.
 Second, higher risk activities should include a system of checks and balances.
 Even if you trust your COO, a second set of eyes reviewing client billing is an essential safeguard — not only to prevent fraud, but to reveal potential flaws in the process.
 In the Diver case, testing by a compliance officer after the fact could have uncovered this fraud much earlier.
 In this case, the COO also managed the payroll process and was able to inflate his own income for years since no one was reviewing his work.
 Contributed by Jaqueline M. Hummel, Partner and Managing Director.